Mithgol/node-fido2twi/README.md

     #F12  ExternUtil18

 Afterwards press Shift+F12 to launch fido2twi from GoldED.
-If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), fido2twi posts that message to Twitter; otherwise an error occurs.
+If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), fido2twi posts that message to Twitter; otherwise an error is displayed.

 ## Testing fido2twi